Partakithware/FVC384/README.md

 ## ⚠️ Important Disclaimer

-**FVC384 is (hopefully based on what I can tell and tested) production-ready for file integrity verification but NOT for cryptographic security applications.**
+**FVC384 should (based on my knowledge, hobbyist so use at your own risk) be production-ready for file integrity verification but NOT for cryptographic security applications.**

 ✅ **Recommended uses:**
 - File checksums and integrity verification